Houseplants help keep a home beautiful but can be dangerous for Yorkies.

 - Rubber plant – The sap inside the Ficus rubber plant irritates the mouth and gastrointestinal tract, causing drooling and loss of appetite.
 The sap also irritates the skin.

-Harmless house plants for Yorkies
+Pet-Friendly plants for Your Yorkies

 So what plants are definitely non-toxic?
 Some that are common, easy to find in most plant stores and pet-friendly are: